katyadam/SAVAT/README.md

 # Change Impact Analysis

-This project is part of Bachelor thesis, that is trying to use known change impact analysis techniques in systems using microservices.
+This project is part of a bachelor thesis that is trying to use known change impact analysis techniques in systems using microservices.

 ## Running the application using Docker